-Wood says she enjoys the challenge of "helping everyday Americans understand how what happens in Washington and public policy affects them."
-She spoke to tens of thousands of Americans while crisscrossing the country in 2012 to promote fiscal responsibility as part of a bus tour that visited 127 cities in 25 states.
+Wood spoke to tens of thousands of Americans while crisscrossing the country in 2012 to promote fiscal responsibility as part of a bus tour that visited 127 cities in 25 states.

-Wood began here career with NBC News in New York in 1991, moving to Washington in 1994.
-Before joining Heritage in 2006, Wood worked for a variety of political, policy and media organizations including the Family Research Council, Republican National Committee, Cato Institute, Manhattan Institute, Susan B. Anthony List and National Public Radio.
+Wood started her career with NBC News in New York in 1991 and moved to Washington, D.C., in 1994.
+Before joining Heritage in 2006, she worked for a variety of political, policy and media organizations including the Family Research Council, Republican National Committee, Cato Institute, Manhattan Institute, Susan B. Anthony List and National Public Radio.

 A native of Texarkana, Texas, Wood holds a bachelor's degree in history from the College of Charleston in South Carolina.
 She resides in Washington, D.C.